 STOP #3K—BREWBAKER’S RESTAURANT (168 North Loudoun Street, Open T-Sat 11AM-2AM, Sun 11-9, website) With a core dating the late 18th century, this old commercial building has been home to a continuous line of restaurants since 1910.
 However, the history does not explain the apparition of a young woman who appears near the fireplace.

-STOP #3L—OLDE TOWN ARMORY AND HEIRLOOMS (151 North Loudoun Street, website) Built originally as the Arlington Hotel, this building houses a ghost that was known recently to make a bathroom run every morning.
-The owners of the shop (not the people currently occupying the space) would have the front door open by itself followed by the sound of footsteps racing into the store and up the stairs.
+STOP #3L—151 NORTH LOUDOUN STREET (formerly OLDE TOWN ARMORY AND HEIRLOOMS) Built originally as the Arlington Hotel, this building houses a ghost that was known recently to make a bathroom run every morning.
+Past owners of this building would have the front door open by itself followed by the sound of footsteps racing into the store and up the stairs.
 The water in the bathroom would be turned on in the upstairs bathroom.
 After some time, the spirit began leaving a penny outside the bathroom door.
 In one case, the spirit left a penny on the floor and placed a penny on the breasts of a female mannequin being stored just outside the bathroom.

 STOP #3M—TAYLOR PAVILION (125 North Loudoun Street, private) In its heyday, the Taylor Hotel offered the grandest accommodations in the city.
 Opening just a decade before the Civil War, the hotel provided accommodations to many of the generals leading troops through the area.
-Sadly, one of the red-headed call girls who served at the hotel still lingers in this building.
+Sadly, the spirit of one of the red-headed call girls who served at the hotel still lingers.

 Perhaps one of the saddest stories of this location comes from the Civil War.
 Union soldiers from the 29th Pennsylvania Infantry were quartered in the upstairs rooms.
 A young African-American male was lynched by the group in a tree just outside the building.
 The pacing of boots and the shouts of arguing soldiers are still heard here.

-STOP #3O—33 NORTH LOUDON STREET Near this address be on the lookout for a young woman in Civil War era clothing hurrying along the street with a shawl wrapped around her shoulders.
-This is believed to be the spirit of Tillie Russell, a local woman who legend calls, “The Angel of the Battlefield.”
+STOP #3O—33 NORTH LOUDON STREET Be on the lookout for a young woman in Civil War era clothing hurrying along the street with a shawl wrapped around her shoulders near this address.
+She is believed to be the spirit of Tillie Russell, a local woman who legend calls, “The Angel of the Battlefield.”

-A small engagement occurred at Rutherford’s Farm outside of Winchester on July 20, 1864.
-Union forces attacked a Confederate division on General Stephen Ramseur throwing that division into confusion.
+A small engagement occurred at Rutherford’s Farm outside of Winchester on July 20, 1864 when Union forces attacked a Confederate division under command of General Stephen Ramseur, throwing it into confusion.
 Capt.
-Randolph Ridgeley of the 2nd Virginia Volunteer Infantry was seriously wounded when Tillie Russell found him and nursed him through the night.
-Ridgeley was found the next morning being cradled by Miss Russell and survived his wounds.
+Randolph Ridgeley of the 2nd Virginia Volunteer Infantry was seriously wounded during that attack as was discovered by Tillie Russell.
+She nursed him through the night and Ridgeley survived his wounds.

 For years, people have seen the spirit of Miss Russell leaving the building at 33 North Loudoun pulling her shawl about her shoulders as she heads off towards the battlefield at Rutherford’s Farm.